Las Vegas Estate Planning Attorneys

 - Create a charitable legacy

-QTIP Trusts – These are used by couples to postpone payment of estate taxes
+- QTIP Trusts – These are used by couples to delay the payment of estate taxes to when the second spouses passes.

 Contact a Las Vegas Estate Planning Lawyer